nimendrak/Movie-Tracker/README.md

 # Movie-Tracker
-This was a Native Android Mobile Application which was developed as a Vehicle Identifying Game in IIT-L5-SEM2.
+This was a Native Android Mobile Application which was developed as a Movie Tracker in IIT-L5-SEM2.

 - Vehicle Identifying Game has following features :